Contributed By ANAGNOSTOPOULOS

 Greece has ratified all major anti-bribery and anti-corruption international conventions:

 Although not binding, the case law of the Greek Supreme Court (Areios Pagos) may be used as a means of interpreting the Greek criminal provisions.
-Moreover, several enforcement agencies and regulatory bodies have issued guidelines over the years in respect to anti-corruption regulation, best practices, signs of irregularity of transactions etc.
+Moreover, several enforcement agencies and regulatory bodies have issued guidelines over the years in respect of anti-corruption regulation, best practices, signs of irregularity of transactions, etc.

-In addition to the guidelines issued by regulatory bodies (eg Bank of Greece, Hellenic Financial Intelligence Unit or FIU, Capital Market Commission), business associations in sensitive industries (eg healthcare) are proposing guidelines to their members, recommending best practices, evaluating market statistics, sharing experience from other jurisdictions etc.
+In addition to the guidelines issued by regulatory bodies (eg, the Bank of Greece, the Hellenic Financial Intelligence Unit (FIU), the Capital Market Commission), business associations in sensitive industries (eg, healthcare) are proposing guidelines to their members, recommending best practices, evaluating market statistics, sharing experience from other jurisdictions, etc.

 In respect to bribery, the new code establishes five offences.
 Notably, there are separate provisions on:

-On this basis, active bribery where the receiver of the bribe is a politician or a state officer or a judge or arbitrator is classified as a felony punishable with a custody sentence of up to 10 years' imprisonment.
-If the receiver is an ordinary public employee, bribery for unlawful acts is a felony punishable by imprisonment of five to ten years, whereas bribery for lawful acts constitutes a serious misdemeanour punishable by imprisonment of three to five years.
+On this basis, active bribery where the receiver of the bribe is a politician or a state officer or a judge or arbitrator is classified as a felony punishable with a custody sentence of up to ten years' imprisonment.
+If the receiver is an ordinary public employee, bribery for unlawful acts is a felony punishable by imprisonment of five to eight years, whereas bribery for lawful acts constitutes a serious misdemeanour punishable by imprisonment of up to three years or a monetary sentence.

-It is worth noting that, under Greek law, whoever commits active bribery is held responsible, as a rule, for money laundering as well.
-Indeed, according to established domestic case law the act of giving bribes using the financial system is considered to be money laundering not only for the receiver of the bribe, but also for the person who gives the bribe.
+It is worth noting that, under Greek law, whoever commits active bribery is also held responsible, as a rule, for money laundering.
+Indeed, according to established domestic case law, the act of giving bribes using the financial system is considered to be money laundering, not only for the receiver of the bribe, but also for the person who gives the bribe.
 In terms of punishment, this means that the perpetrator of active bribery would normally also be pursued for the felony offence of money laundering, for which potential sentences range from five to 15 years.
 Prosecution for money laundering is allowed even when the predicate offence (bribery or other) is time-barred.
-Moreover, in cases where the bribed public official proceeds with an illegal act in exchange for the bribe, the person who bribed them would be, as a rule, held responsible also for instigation of this act, which again would carry an additional serious sentence.
+Moreover, in cases where the bribed public official proceeds with an illegal act in exchange for the bribe, the person who bribed them would also be, as a rule, held responsible for instigation of this act, which again would carry an additional serious sentence.